 The Handbook considers ZIP code reporting as the standard reporting requirement.
 The ZIP codes to be reported are the 5-digit ZIP code of the location of the dwelling.
 (Explanatory note – for states and statistical agents that have not adopted Handbook requirements or ZIP code reporting, data will customarily be available for the rating territories in use by the state’s major homeowners advisory organization.)

 Line of Business / Policy Form

-Homeowners
+Homeowners/Mobilehomeowners